BallMJ/JAVA/README.md

 # JAVA
-Contains my software developed in JAVA
+Wisdom is not a product of schooling but of the lifelong attempt to acquire it.
+This Repo contains my code developed in JAVA